 Student Behavior Categories

-The following behavior categories designed to recognize the impact student behavior has on the school environment and form the framework for identifying behaviors that may negatively impact that environment.
-They encourage awareness of students’ social-emotional development, emphasize the importance of helping everyone achieve academically and develop SEL competencies When an administrator receives an office discipline referral, the administrator should ask, “What harm was caused by the behavior?” in order to assign the behavior to one of the following categories.
+The following behavior categories were designed to recognize the impact student behavior has on the school environment and form the framework for identifying behaviors that may negatively impact that environment.
+They encourage awareness of students’ social-emotional development, emphasize the importance of helping everyone understand the effect of behavior, and point the way for developing a plan for improving.
+When an administrator receives an office discipline referral, the administrator should ask, “What harm was caused by the behavior?” in order to assign the behavior to one of the following categories.

 Behaviors that Impede Academic Progress (BAP): These behaviors impede academic progress of the student or of students.
 They are typically indicative of the student’s lack of self-management or self-awareness.
 Sometimes, the student may need help in understanding how the behavior impacts others so training in social awareness may also be indicated.